 This was the last movie to feature famed ventriloquist Edgar Bergen and his wooden sidekick, Charlie McCarthy; Bergen died shortly after his scene was shot in 1978.
 It held particular meaning for Jim Henson, who cited, on many occasions, how Bergen and McCarthy were the major reasons he took an interest in puppetry.
 A dedication to Bergen is included in the end credits.

-It took three Kermits to do the opening "Rainbow Connection" scene.
+It took three Kermit the Frogs to do the opening "Rainbow Connection" scene.
 One of the Kermits used in "The Rainbow Connection" was a mechanical; you can tell by the way it strums the banjo, and the colors of Kermit's "skin".

 The song "Never Before, Never Again" was originally sung by a professional singer dubbing in for Frank Oz (as Miss Piggy), but the producers did not think her rendition was as funny as Frank Oz's version.

-Gonzo is ridiculed when he says he wants to go to Bombay, India, to become a movie star.
-According to International Business Times, the Bollywood film industry (based in Mumbai, formerly Bombay) produces roughly twice as many movies a year as Hollywood.
+Gonzo is ridiculed when he says he wants to go to Bombay (also known as Mumbai), India, to become a movie star.
+According to International Business Times, the Bollywood film industry in that region produces roughly twice as many movies a year as Hollywood.

-As the camera pans across the entrance to the movie studio, the large, horned full-bodied muppet with long, gray hair (known to muppet cast and crew as "Doglion", he later "takes" Kermit's seat) can be seen walking through the lot.
-He is the first muppet to be shown on the big screen.
+As the camera pans across the entrance to the movie studio, "Doglion," the large, horned full-bodied Muppet with long, gray hair, can be seen walking through the lot.
+He is therefore the first member of The Muppets to be shown on the big screen.

 According to David Odell, shooting on the final number in the film was delayed because Paul Williams developed a case of writers block.; Jim Henson asked Odell to come up with some dummy lyrics so they could block out the scene.
 When Williams heard somebody else was doing his job, he suddenly managed to finish the song in no time.